etaoxing/kitchen-shift/README.md

 General practice is to add some noise to the simulator reset state, see [Gym](https://github.com/openai/gym/blob/4ede9280f9c477f1ca09929d10cdc1e1ba1129f1/gym/envs/mujoco/ant.py#L48) and [Robo](https://github.com/google-research/robodesk/blob/a8edde34f879242730c026dfe7c6e3beb4318023/robodesk/robodesk.py#L228)[Desk](https://github.com/google-research/robodesk/blob/a8edde34f879242730c026dfe7c6e3beb4318023/robodesk/robodesk.py#L199).

-> Sidenote: Using the default np.random and np.random.RandomState is undesirable as it is not process-safe.
-It should be deprecated in favor of [np.random.Generator](https://numpy.org/doc/stable/reference/random/generator.html), also see [this](https://old.reddit.com/r/MachineLearning/comments/mocpgj/p_using_pytorch_numpy_a_bug_that_plagues/) and [this](https://www.pcg-random.org/rng-basics.html) for additional discussion on RNG.

-> We use SFC64 instead of PCG64 as the bit generator, see [this issue](https://github.com/numpy/numpy/issues/16313) for context on why.
+> Sidenote: We have opted to use the new [np.random.Generator](https://numpy.org/doc/stable/reference/random/generator.html).
+See [this](https://old.reddit.com/r/MachineLearning/comments/mocpgj/p_using_pytorch_numpy_a_bug_that_plagues/) and [this](https://www.pcg-random.org/rng-basics.html) for additional discussion on RNG.
+We use SFC64 instead of PCG64 as the bit generator, see [this issue](https://github.com/numpy/numpy/issues/16313) for context on why.
+Using the original np.random and np.random.RandomState should also be done with care as it is not process-safe.

 We take two approaches to apply noise perturbations to the initial state of the simulation.
 We add a small amount of random noise to the initial state and also step the simulator a random number of times, immediately after resetting the environment.